andifalk/secure-development-on-kubernetes/step1-hello-spring-boot/README.md

 defense mechanisms in place:

 * Input validation only permits maximum length of _30_ for url message parameter
-* Reflected greeting is output escaped (Html AND javascript)
+* The application is safe against interpreting the reflected greeting by using output escaping (Html AND javascript)
 * Content-Type is set to _application/json_

 Note:
 If you disable all these precautions then you should see XSS working.
-But please do __not disable__ these in productive code !!!
+Please do __not disable__ those precautions in productive code !!!

 ## Build process